begluk/jekyll-now/_posts/2021-11-15-Best-Mechanical-Keyboards-Nov-2021.md

 The first on our list is the **Redragon K552**
 ![]({{site.baseurl}}/images/Redragon-K552.jpg)

 The **Redragon K552-RGB** is a great choice for budget gamers.
 It sports blue switches which have great tactile feedback.
-We were pleasantly surprised by the quality of this keyboard for this price range.
+We were pleasantly surprised by the quality of this keyboard for the price.
 You get great RGB lighting which not even some more expensive models have.
-For the price of around 40$ this is a great choice.
+For the price of around 40$ this is a great deal.
 We sincerely recommend it if you want a quality keyboard for little money.

 Pros:
 - Cheap